-Most health professionals rely on BMI to assess whether their patients are overweight (BMI of 25 or greater) or obese (BMI of 30 or greater).
-All overweight adults should talk to their doctor about being tested for type 2 diabetes.
-Before developing type 2 diabetes, most people have prediabetes, where blood sugar levels are higher than normal, but not yet high enough to be diagnosed with type 2 diabetes.
-People who have prediabetes have a higher risk of developing type 2 diabetes.
+Body mass index (BMI) is a number calculated from a person's weight and height, and it is used to assess whether someone is overweight or obese.
+People who are overweight or obese are more likely to develop type 2 diabetes.
+Before developing type 2 diabetes, most people have prediabetes, where blood sugar levels are higher than normal but not yet high enough to be diagnosed with type 2 diabetes.
+People with prediabetes have a higher risk of developing type 2 diabetes.

-If you have prediabetes, losing a small amount of weight if you're overweight and getting regular physical activity can reduce your risk of developing type 2 diabetes.
+Losing a small amount of weight if you're overweight and getting regular physical activity can reduce your risk of developing type 2 diabetes.
 A lifestyle change program offered through the CDC-led National Diabetes Prevention Program can help you make those changes and keep them sustained.
-Through the program, you can reduce your risk of developing type 2 diabetes by up to 58% (71% if you are 60 or older).
-You are more likely to develop type 2 diabetes if you are not physically active and are overweight or obese.
+Through this program, you can reduce your risk of developing type 2 diabetes by up to 58% (71% if you are 60 or older).
+Excess weight sometimes causes insulin resistance and is common in people with type 2 diabetes.